 1. Stay in my room all weekend like a loser, order room service and watch dull Spanish TV; or

 2. Go out, explore, and if all else fails, stuff overload on tapas and a good glass of Jerez.

 It was a no-brainer.
 What happened next can only be described as one of those weekends where things got better and better.
 With endless spring sunshine, I managed to see most of the places my cousin had suggested.

-I had a fun time meeting and conversing with the locals.
-On top of that, I also tasted different regional dishes, and even had a date with a local guy!
+I explored the city, took a horse-drawn carriage ride through Seville and met and spoke with the locals.
+On top of that, I also tasted different regional dishes, and even squeezed in a date with a local guy.

 By the time it came to go home, I didn’t want to leave.
 I’d started off terrified but had transformed my experience into something positively eye-opening.
 I learned so many things about my character and resilience, and returned home with a renewed sense of self.

 Being out of my comfort zone taught me a lot about my character, and it turns out, I’m stronger than I realize.

 Why I always recommend stepping out of your comfort zone

 My experience in Seville is why I encourage others to try solo travel at least once in their lives.
 It’s scary being alone in a strange place, but However, the reward far outweighs any initial fear.

 Traveling solo also gave me the courage to be fearless in other areas of my life.
 Whereas before I wouldn’t have attended events (professional or social) alone, I now simply take a deep breath and go for it.